The night of January 9th

 “I have directed three films, y’know.”

 “You’re only as hot as your last film.
 You know that.”

-“Not if you’re a woman.
-His last film bombed two years ago and he’s already making a new one.”
+“Then why is it that his last film bombed two years ago and he’s already making a new one.”
 Marshall kept quiet.
 “Just tell them ‘no’.”

 “Maybe the writing gig will start something we can leverage to get them to produce ‘Lena’.”

 “Why is it men are deaf to the word ‘No’ when it’s spoken by a woman?”